-Now click the Convert all files to > Video > MP4 > Resolution.
-You should choose MP4 because it’s a universal format.
+Now click the Setting icon > Video > MP4 > Resolution.
+It would help if you chose MP4 because it's a universal format.

 Note: You can edit the iMovie clip by hitting one of the three edit icons below it.
 From there, you can change effect, apply subtitle, remove audio, add a watermark, and many more.

 Lastly, set a saving/destination folder and then hit the Convert for the app to begin transforming iMovie to MP4 format.
 That's it!